 We talked about different business ideas for selling on the blog here.
 If you sign up to use Avasam, you can start your business immediately with no upfront capital required.
-Sounds great, doesn’t it?
-We made it free to start, because from the moment we had the idea for Avasam, we wanted to make selling simple.
+We made it free to start, because from the whole point of Avasam is to make selling simple.

-In addition to being free to start, we’ve secured some of the best suppliers, with thousands of products for you.
-Because they’re UK-based, you won’t encounter the problems with dealing with overseas suppliers – time zones, communication issues and so on.
-All you need to do is request approval, and you can start selling quality products straight away.
+In addition to being free to start, we’ve secured some of the best suppliers, with tens of thousands of products now available for you to source.
+Because our DropShipping suppliers are UK-based, you won’t encounter the problems with dealing with overseas suppliers – time zones, communication issues and so on.
+All you need to do is sign up, and you can start selling quality products straight away.